w3f/polkadot-wiki/docs/learn/how-to/vault-add-chain-metadata.md

     Make sure that you **explicitly trust** the source of the chain spec and metadata.
 Adding metadata from an untrusted source could lead to **loss of funds.**

     The instructions in this article are provided with the assumption that you trust the source of the chain spec and metadata.
-Web3 Foundation does **not endorse** third-party metadata, with the exception of the ones provided by Parity.

 ### Metadata updates